‘THE JARILLION MERCY’

 I’ve had the CD cover of ‘The Jarillion Mercy’ signed by Sarah Sutton at the ‘Collectormania 22’ event in Milton Keynes, November 2014.
 I’ve had the pleasure of seeing Sarah at conventions and she’s always pleased to see me.
 She remembers recording this audiobook which I was amazed and pleased about.

 Sarah is my favourite actress, best known as Nyssa in ‘Doctor Who’.
-I’ve enjoyed watching and listening to Sarah in the TV/audio stories as Nyssa.
-I’ve also enjoyed Sarah’s other works including ‘The Moon Stallion’ and ‘Alice Through The Looking Glass’ on TV and ‘Wirrn: Race Memory’ on audio.
+I’ve enjoyed watching and listening to Sarah in the TV and audio stories as Nyssa.
+I’ve also enjoyed Sarah’s other TV works like ‘The Moon Stallion’ and ‘Alice Through The Looking Glass’ and her audio works like ‘Wirrn: Race Memory’.

 Sarah told me how reluctant she was to do this audiobook.
 Sarah’s not crazy about science-fiction and I can understand that, since she prefers doing the historical stories of ‘Doctor Who’ and the period-styled dramas.
 But she eventually agreed to do the audiobook, as she was persuaded by Rob Brown.